A Comprehensive Guide To Virginia EV Tax Credits, Rebates & Charging Incentives

 Under time-of-use programs, electricity rates fluctuate based on projected demand.
 Typically, off-peak hours, such as during the night when activity and electric demand are lower, offer significantly cheaper electricity rates and some utility programs also have seasonal schedules with lower rates during the winter.

-For example, Appalachian Power Company customers can save around 15% on EV charging by plugging in their electric car between 8 PM and 6 AM.
-During these hours, your rate will be $0.138 cents per kWh during these hours instead of $0.165 cents.
-The only requirement is installing a separate EV meter provided by the utility at no cost.
+For example, Appalachian Power Company customers on the Schedule PEV – Experimental can lock-in lower rates charging by plugging in their electric car between 8 PM and 6 AM.
+During these hours, your rate will be $0.032 cents per kWh during these hours instead of $0.129 cents.
+The only requirement is installing a separate EV meter provided by the utility.

 Dominion Energy offers both residential time-of-use program and an EV charger rewards incentive.
 Although you can’t combine the two programs, each offers unique savings so reviewing the benefits of the programs can help you determine which will better fit your needs.